Skip to main content

 Complemented Project Type: Infrastructure

-The Heart Mountain Irrigation District in Park county, WY used Reclamation WaterSMART funds to replace 637 feet of existing, aging liner along the Rattlesnake Canal.
+The Heart Mountain Irrigation District in Park County, WY used Reclamation WaterSMART funds to replace 637 feet of existing, aging liner along the Rattlesnake Canal.
 The project is expected to conserve 211 acre-feet of water supplied from the Shoshone River and is currently lost to seepage and breaches.
 With additional NRCS assistance, crop and livestock farmers will be able to improve irrigation water management systems by converting flood irrigation to sprinklers, installing new pumps, flow meters, replacing dirt ditches with buried pipe, and other surface and subsurface irrigation components.
 An estimate of 2,000 to 6,000 acre-feet of additional water may be saved.
 In addition to the water savings and drought resiliency benefits, EQIP funds help reduce concentrated flow erosion, improve soil health, and reduce sediment, nutrient, and pathogen losses loads.

 Name: Lovell Irrigation District